George Barclay (American football/baseball): Minor leagues

-Cardinals
+St. Louis Cardinals

 Barclay was 25 years old when he broke into the big leagues on April 17, 1902, with the St. Louis Cardinals.
 Two of the team's starting outfielders, Jesse Burkett and Emmet Heidrick, had jumped to the rival St. Louis Browns of the new American League, and Barclay, along with Doc Smoot, were acquired to replace them, with Barclay becoming the everyday left fielder.
 Both men hit over .300 that year, as did their manager and outfield mate Patsy Donovan, but the Cardinals still fell from fourth to sixth.

 In 1903, although Smoot continued to play well, Barclay's production fell off, batting just .248.
 Still, he was brought back to be the team's starting left fielder in 1904.
 His performance continued to decline, and he was batting just .200 when he was sold to the Boston Beaneaters on September 11, 1904, having been replaced by rookie Hugh Hill.